 Since 2004, Embracing Our Differences has used the power of art and prose to promote diversity.
 One way we accomplish this is through our annual international art exhibition in Sarasota’s Bayfront Park.
-The juried exhibit consists of 45 billboard-sized works of art, each accompanied by an inspirational quote.
+The juried exhibit consists of 50 billboard-sized works of art, each accompanied by an inspirational quote.

 Also crucial to our mission are our ongoing education initiatives.
-Presented in partnership with the regional school district and nationally recognized educators, these programs positively impact the lives of thousands of area teachers and students every year.
+Presented in partnership with regional school districts and nationally recognized educators, these programs positively impact the lives of thousands of area teachers and students every year.
 These include workshops and retreats that provide diversity curricula for area educators, free bus transportation for students and teachers to visit cultural venues, and student docent programs in high schools.

 Embracing Our Differences continues to lead as one of the largest education programs in southwest Florida.
 Since 2004, over 397,000 students have participated in EOD education programs with more than 1,032 teachers and 36,000 students participating in 2020 alone.